panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 **Simplify your life with an SSH config file**

-One can avoid typing the long command to log into the guest system through proper configuration of ssh.
-This is especially useful when you have to log in and out of many servers in your daily work.
+Using the above command requires remembering the username, hostname and port number.
+If you have to log in and out of many servers in your daily work and you have poor memory like me, it would be very painful.

 **Passwordless login**